 The Holyland Catholic School (HCS) is the longest, continuously operating, consolidated parochial school system in the Archdiocese of Milwaukee.
 While HCS is located in the quaint town of Johnsburg, children from all across the “Holyland” villages (check out the Wikipedia page for the whole history!) attend HCS.
-HCS has contributed to the history of the area for over 40 years.
+Catholic schools in the Holyland parishes have contributed to the history of the area for over 170 years.

 As a school community based on the Gospel message, our teaching focuses on the spiritual, moral and intellectual growth and potential of each student.
 We consider it our responsibility to assist parents in developing the whole child for Christian living.